observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 #### Service

-We will implement the rule storage backend as a separate service within Observatorium (i.e. not part of the API).
-This follows the established pattern of specifying backends in the API configuration and also maintains desirable properties of the API:
+We will implement the rule storage backend as a separate service within Observatorium (i.e. not part of the API):
+* This follows the established pattern of specifying separate functional backends in the API.
-* The API stays as a super-performant gateway that handles authentication and authorization but no application-specific logic.
+* The API stays as a super-performant gateway that handles authentication and authorization but no application-specific logic (in the spirit of the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy))
 * Observatorium users are free to specify different storage backends, or no rule backend at all.

 The rule backend will be specified via the `--metrics.rules.endpoint` flag, and will route requests via the `/api/metrics/v1/{tenant}/rules` endpoint.

 NB: By scoping rules to the `/metrics` endpoint we are consciously creating room for future logging rules.

-Since we have explicitly de-scoped alerting rules from this proposal, the service will need to inspect the rules payload.
-If any rules are found to contain an `alert` field, this request should be rejected and the user returned a `400 Bad Request` error with a helpful message.

 Ideally, we would define the rule storage backend API in OpenAPI format, so that it can easily be consumed by downstream services.

+##### What if a user gives us an alerting rule

+Alerting rules have been explicitly de-scoped from this proposal as they require a story for managing alerting configuration and routing tenant alerts.

+However, Prometheus rules files permit recording and alerting rules to be freely mixed within the same file.
+The question arises - what do we do if a user provides us a file with mixed recording and alerting rules?

+###### 1. Reject Request

+One option would be to explicitly reject any requests that contains any `alert` rules in the payload.
+The user would be returned a `400 Bad Request` status code with a helpful warning like `Rules file rejected as it contains one or more alerting rules - alerting rules are not yet supported - please see the roadmap.`

+The downside here is that users may already have 'mixed' rules files, which they would need to split out in order to be accepted into the API.

+###### 2. Accept Request With Warning

+The other option would be to accept the rules request, store the recording rules and alerting rules alongside one another, but return a warning to saying `Warning: alerting rules are not currently support in Observatorium - please see the roadmap.`

+Under this option, we would also have to decide whether alerting rules are loaded into Rule and evaluated or only stored?

+###### Alert Decision

+My opinion is that the [least surprising](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) option for tenants is for their requests to be explicitly rejected with a clear error message.

+While this may impose some file splitting costs on the user's side, we avoid ambiguity such as valid questions such as:
+* Did all of my rules get stored or just some?
+* Are my alerting rules being evaluated or just the recording rules?

+Finally, warnings are easy to ignore especially if users are using automated process to interact with the API.

 #### Storage layer

-We will use a persistent storage mechanism that is external to the api deployment (i.e. no local storage).
+We will use a persistent storage mechanism that is external to the API deployment (i.e. no local storage).
 This enables us to satisfy our requirement of horizontally scaling the rule storage backend.

 While we have explicitly de-coupled the rule storage backend from the API, we require a concrete implementaion.